 Yes and No: Lent and the Reformed Faith Today

 Living as faithful disciples of Jesus requires making a lot of judgment calls.
-We are called to “test everything”, to “discern what is best”.

 Our Recent Practice